ZiRRuSH/fuqaz/README.md

 - `bot`
 - `applications.commands`

-Discord’s OAuth2 documentation notes that `applications.commands` is included by default with the `bot` scope, but selecting both in the UI is still common and harmless for clarity.
+Discord’s OAuth2 documentation notes that `applications.commands` is included by default with the `bot` scope, but selecting both in the UI is still common and harmless.

 For permissions, a practical starting point is: